A Simple Phenomenological Model for Grain Clustering in Turbulence: Abstract

 \section{Abstract}

-We propose a theory for the density fluctuations of aerodynamic grains, embedded in a (high Reynolds number) turbulent, gravitating gas disk.
-The theory combines calculations for the average behavior of a group of grains encountering a single turbulent eddy, with a hierarchical description of the eddy velocity statistics.
-We show that this makes analytic predictions for a wide range of quantities, including: the distribution of volume-average grain densities, the power spectrum and correlation functions of grain density fluctuations, and the maximum volume density of grains reached.
-For each, we predict how these scale as a function of grain stopping/friction time $\tstop$, spatial scale, grain-to-gas mass ratio $\rhoratio$, strength of the turbulence $\alpha$, and detailed disk properties (orbital frequency $\Omega$, gas density gradients, sound speed, etc.).
-We test these predictions against numerical simulations with externally driven (magneto-rotational, Kelvin-Helmholtz, or ``forced'') or self-driven (streaming instability) turbulence.
-The simulations agree well with the analytic predictions, spanning a range of $\tstop\,\Omega \sim 10^{-4}-10$, $\rhoratio\sim0-3$, $\alpha\sim 10^{-10}-10^{-2}$, with and without vertical stratification or grain-gas back-reaction, and in different numbers of spatial dimensions.
-Results from ``turbulent concentration'' simulations and laboratory experiments are also predicted as a special case (for Stokes and Reynolds numbers $\gg1$).
-We predict that vortices on a wide range of scales act to disperse and concentrate grains hierarchically (even if the gas is incompressible); for small grains this is most efficient in eddies with turnover time comparable to the stopping time, as expected.
-But for large grains, shear and gravity are important and lead to a much broader range of eddy scales driving fluctuations, with most power on the largest scales.
-Small-scale fluctuations are also damped by bulk drift velocities and partial de-coupling of gas and grain turbulent velocities.
-The grain density distribution is driven to a log-Poisson shape, with fluctuations for large grains up to $\gtrsim1000$ times the mean density.
-We predict much smaller grains will also experience large fluctuations, but on small scales not resolved in most simulations.
-We provide simple analytic expressions for the important predictions, and discuss implications for planetesimal formation, grain growth, and the structure of turbulence.
+We propose a simple model for density fluctuations of aerodynamic grains, embedded in a turbulent, gravitating gas disk.
+The model combines a calculation for the behavior of a group of grains encountering a single turbulent eddy, with a hierarchical approximation of the eddy statistics.
+This makes analytic predictions for a range of quantities including: distributions of grain densities, power spectra and correlation functions of fluctuations, and maximum grain densities reached.
+We predict how these scale as a function of grain drag time $\tstop$, spatial scale, grain-to-gas mass ratio $\rhoratio$, strength of turbulence $\alpha$, and detailed disk properties.
+We test these against numerical simulations with various turbulence-driving mechanisms.
+The simulations agree well with the predictions, spanning $\tstop\,\Omega\sim10^{-4}-10$, $\rhoratio\sim0-3$, $\alpha\sim10^{-10}-10^{-2}$.
+Results from ``turbulent concentration'' simulations and laboratory experiments are also predicted as a special case.
+Vortices on a wide range of scales disperse and concentrate grains hierarchically.
+For small grains this is most efficient in eddies with turnover time comparable to the stopping time, but fluctuations are also damped by local gas-grain drift.
+For large grains, shear and gravity lead to a much broader range of eddy scales driving fluctuations, with most power on the largest scales.
+The grain density distribution has a log-Poisson shape, with fluctuations for large grains up to factors $\gtrsim1000$.
+We provide simple analytic expressions for the predictions, and discuss implications for planetesimal formation, grain growth, and the structure of turbulence.